18F/18f.gsa.gov/blogging.md

 * Which means: all images embedded in posts or referenced in metadata need to be **committed to this repository**.
 * Each post needs some 18F-specific metadata in the front-matter: author names, tags, a short description, etc.
 * We deploy automatically through pull requests.
 That means **every pull request to production gets two sets of eyes**, where one of them is someone on the 18f.gsa.gov team other than the author.
 No exceptions: if it's time sensitive, start IMing or texting people.
 * We're an AP writing style shop.
-The grammar-inclined among us will try to review your work before live, but definitly ask the internet about proper AP solutions if you run up against a "one space after a period or two" sort of question.
+The grammar-inclined among us will try to review your work before live, but definitely ask the internet about proper AP solutions if you run up against a "one space after a period or two" sort of question.

 ### Overview of our blogging process